 As you look for help for your situation in being a victim of America's crooked legal system, you run smack into another ugly truth about American life.
 Not only does America have a basically fake legal system, pretending to be fair while really working for big corporations; America also has long had a basically fake political system - two big 'political parties' that pretend to be different, but they are really 'two wings on the same airplane', despite their ability to excite public emotions based on the different 'sales image' each party has developed.

 This is already known, subconsciously, by a large segment of the American people.
 It's why so few people vote in America, why sometimes even the majority of people don't vote.
-Many people feel, down deep, that the two big parties are really the same; there's no other parties to pick from that have any realistic chance or hope; so people feel better not voting at all.
-People feel better not voting, so as to not give any legitimacy to politicians, whom they know don't care about the common people.
+Many people feel, down deep, that the two big parties are really the same, and that little changes regardless of which party is in the White House or Congress.

 People in America cling desperately to one of the two big parties, despite the evidence, because otherwise they may feel really hopeless and depressed.
 It is a comfort to imagine that one of the political parties really does care about you.
 But when you become a victim of judicial or legal corruption, you will find out how much the big parties really don't care, about corruption, about injustice, or about you.